 This activity is only open for AUC students enrolled in the pre-credit language instruction courses offered by the Department of English Language Instruction.
-The presentations by ELI Explorers underline the university’s commitment to teach research skills and ignite a passion for research the minute a student steps into campus.
+The presentations by ELI Explorers underline the University’s commitment to teach research skills and ignite a passion for research the minute a student steps into campus.

 This is a celebration of multiple creative activities.
 Students present their work and share the experiences of the creative process, and the thematic and theoretical basis of their work.
 Creatopia activities include:

-- Creative writing, script-writing, spoken word poetry
+- Creative writing, script-writing, the spoken word poetry

 - Short film, documentary, podcasts